algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-plan.md

 ### 3.1 In Scope

 This test plan mainly targets the testing of SportShield software and its reactivity to given situations.
-It also englobes
+It also englobes documentation control and consistence verfication during the whole project.

 #### 3.1.1 Scope of SportShield's software

-- Code
 - Absence of significant bugs
 - Final product meets the KPIs and reliability indicators given by the client.
 - Conventions respect

 The following features of SportShield's software will be tested: